We value and celebrate diversity within our community and aim to ensure our workforce, partnerships and investments reflect this.

 To support Board members, staff and committee members in recognising and celebrating diversity, we have:

-• Launched our LGBTIQA+ Equity and Inclusion and Aboriginal Cultural Competency and Capability frameworks and started work on our Multicultural Cultural Competency framework
+- Launched our LGBTIQA+ Equity and Inclusion, Aboriginal Cultural Competency and Capability and Multicultural Cultural Competency framework

 Rainbow Tick